This is a review of the new BA Club lounge at Gatwick South Terminal for British Airways and oneworld passengers which opened in February 2017.

 Food and drink

 I was only in the Club lounge at breakfast but most of it was standard BA Club fare.
 There were pastries, bread, fruit, yoghurt and cereal.
 There did not seem to be any bacon rolls but this could have been as it was quite late or also due to the fact the lounge was still in a ‘soft opening phase’.
+EDIT: Having returned since they do now have bacon or egg and cheese rolls as per the Heathrow lounges.

 There were the usual coffee machines and selection of Twinings tea.
 Champagne is available on request as before.
 Soft drinks were in the fridges and the standard Highland Spring water in big bottles was also available.